Italian bonds continue to lag Spain on political uncertainty

 ITALY AUCTION TEST

-The political situation and the updated issuance plans make for a difficult backdrop to an auction on Thursday of three- and 15-year Italian paper.
+The threat of a political crisis forced Italy to pay more to borrow over one year than it has since December 2012, making for a difficult backdrop to an auction on Thursday of three- and 15-year paper.

 Some in the market expected the gap with Spain to widen further ahead of a sale, although demand from Italy's huge domestic financial sector should provide support.